Home News Discography Biography The Byrd Guitar Company Other Guitars

 2004 Lion Music

-James Byrd performs a solo on the track 'Burning Of The Midnight Lamp'.
+Byrd contributes a solo to"Burning Of The Midnight Lamp".

 2003 Lion Music